Dill Weed Flavor Profile: Citrus-Anise Notes & Science-Backed Usage Tips

 Tarragon Licorice-heavy, bold, sweet-savory Vinaigrettes, chicken, seafood Close, but not identical

 • Add it late: Dill loses its punch when overcooked.
-Toss it in at the end or even after cooking.
+Toss in during final 2 minutes of cooking or as a finishing garnish.

 Common Mistakes (and How to Avoid Them)